gravity-ui/uikit/src/components/Select/README.md

 By default, the width of the control stretches to match the width of the content of the selected options.
 You can manage it by using `width` property:

-- `'max'`: stretches to the full width of the parent, excluding overflow.
+`'max'` - stretches to the full width of the parent, excluding overflow.

-- `number`: apply width in pixels.
+`number` - apply width in pixels.

 <!--LANDING_BLOCK